-VASECTOMY SUMMER SPECIAL!
+VASECTOMY FALL SPECIAL!

 Approximately 500,000 vasectomies are performed yearly in the United States.
 Vasectomy is a dependable method of birth control for men who desire permanent sterility.
 It is a simple 15 minute procedure performed in a doctor's office or clinic with a local anesthetic.
 The procedure prevents sperm from reaching the man’s ejaculate.

 The testicle makes testosterone and sperm.
 Testosterone is released into the blood stream, and sperm travel through a long tube called the vas deferens.
 The vas deferens travels up in the groin and into the abdominal cavity, before reversing direction and emptying near the prostate.
 The vas provides a passageway for sperm to travel from the testicle into the ejaculate.
 The vas deferens feels like a thick cord in the scrotum and can easily be accessed in this location.

 A local anesthetic is injected into the scrotal skin and each vas deferens through a tiny needle.
 This numbs the area in which your doctor will be performing your procedure.

 During conventional vasectomy, one or two 1/2-inch scrotal incisions are made to gain access to the vas tubes.
 These incisions are later closed with sutures, which remain in place for about 5 days until they dissolve or are removed.
 During no-scalpel vasectomy (NSV), special instruments are used to perform the procedure through a single tiny poke-hole on the front side of the scrotum.
 The 1/4-inch slit usually seals within hours, so no stitches are needed.